jw1912/bullet/README.md

 ### Crates

+- **bullet_core**
-The main crate is `bullet_core`, which is an ML framework that is generic over backends:
+    - An ML framework that is generic over backends:
     - A network graph is constructed using `GraphBuilder`
     - This is then lowered to `GraphIR` and optimisation passes performed on it
     - The `GraphIR` is then compiled into a `Graph<D: Device>`, for a specific backend device
         - Upon which forwards and backwards passes, editing weights/inputs, etc, may be performed
         - A small set of (composable) optimisers are included that ingest a graph and provide update methods for it
     - A token single-threaded CPU backend is included for verifying correctness of the crate and other backend implementations

-Backend Crates:
-- These implement specific backends
+- **bullet_hip_backend**
-- `bullet_hip_backend` currently contains both the HIP/ROCm and CUDA backends
+    - Currently contains both the HIP (for AMD GPUs) and CUDA backends.
+Enable the `hip` feature to use the HIP backend.
-- `bullet_cuda_backend` is an incomplete CUDA backend rewrite waiting on ongoing refactors in the `cudarc` crate
+- **bullet_lib**

-The crate `bullet_lib` provides a high-level wrapper around these crates specifically for training networks to do with chess (and other games e.g. Ataxx) easily.
+    - Provides a high-level wrapper around the above crates specifically for training networks to do with chess (and other games e.g. Ataxx) easily.
+- **bullet-utils**
-There are also various misc utilities mostly to do with handling chess data in `bullet-utils`.
+    - Various utilities mostly to do with handling data

 ### Usage for NNUE/Value Network Training